 Nikola Pašić Monument – was erected in the early 1990s.

-Prince Michael Monument – by the Italian sculptor Enrico Pazzi, was erected in 1882, in honour of the prince’s most important political achievement: complete expulsion of the Turks from Serbia and liberation of 7 remaining cities still under the Turkish rule within the Serbian territory at the time.
+The Prince Michael Monument – by the Italian sculptor Enrico Pazzi, was erected in 1882, in honour of the prince’s most important political achievement: the complete expulsion of Turks from Serbia and the liberation of 7 remaining cities still under the Turkish rule within the Serbian territory at the time.

 The building was damaged both, during the German bombing of Belgrade in April 1941 and it was also hit during the heavy bombing by the Allies in April 1944.
 The current building has the 1922 appearance.
 The theatre houses three artistic ensembles under its roof – drama, opera and ballet.